s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 plotly: true
 ---

 In this article, we will walk through an example of a classification problem that is more complex.
+We will attempt to classify points within concentric circles.
+Linear or logistic regression algorithms are not suited for this kind of classification, so we need something more powerful.

 For this approach, we will be implementing a simple feed-forward neural network to determine the classes.
 I would recommend using an environment such as Google Colab that can run Jupyter Notebooks since all of the code in this article is written for that format.

 ## Introduction

 For clustering and classification purposes, we will be using the [`sklearn.datasets.make_circles()`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_circles.html) function.
-Adding that, we get:
+This function allows us to create a test dataset of points that we are aiming to classify.
+Blue points represent the outer circle, and red points represent the inner circle.

 ```python
 import numpy as np